hikarilogo50smallred2

 This is most often caused by one of two things:

 •Tension is too loose.
-If, when you check the tension, the scissor is closing halfway or more, the tension is too loose.
+When you check the tension, if the scissor is closing halfway or more, the tension is too loose.
 This means that the screw in the pivot area is loosening and the blades will start to come apart.
-When this happens, because the blades are coming apart, the scissor will "bend" the hair rather than cut it.
-Most people who do not check tension or check it incorrectly will start using their thumb to PUSH the blades together to get them cutting again.
-When they do this, they are "grinding" the blades together and will dull them very quickly.
+When this happens, because the blades are coming apart, the scissor can bend the hair rather than cut it.
+Many people who do not check or adjust the tension may start using their thumb to push the blades together to get them to cut.
+This will cause the blades to grind together and will dull them very quickly.

 Pinching/pulling the hair

 This is caused by a nick on the blade.
 There are several ways that a nick can occur.
-The following are helpful tips.
+The following are helpful tips for avoiding that.

-•When you set your scissors down, your scissors should be completely closed.
+•When setting your scissors down, make sure the blades are completely closed.

-•Cutting anything besides human hair (even wigs labeled as being made of human hair are often treated with chemicals - so we don't recommend using your scissors on this either) will cause damage to your blade.
+•Don't cut anything other than human hair (even wigs labeled as being made of human hair are often treated with chemicals) it can cause damage to your blade.

 It feels "crunchy" not smooth

-I can hear the scissor - This is usually because the blades have a lot of nicks on them (see above) and/or the scissors have become dull.
+If you can hear the scissor crunching or skipping when it cuts, this can mean that the blades have a lot of nicks on them and/or the scissors have become dull.